cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Mason Meredith: I failed to attend this meeting due to the flood work with my family.

-Daniel LaBorde: I picked my role for the project and worked on our first presentation.
+Daniel LaBorde: I picked out my roles for the project and worked on our first presentation.

 ####9/29/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed basic design features needed to implement the project including a grid system for our game board and the information needed to build individual units.
 Discussed which engine to use to make the game in.